 • 3/4 teaspoon kosher salt

-• 23 teaspoons yellow curry powder (see notes)
+• 23 teaspoons yellow curry powder ( or see the notes)

 • 1 teaspoon granulated onion or granulated garlic powder ( you could also incorporate sautéed onion and garlic into the potatoes for more flavor- see notes)